-6. Membership Table
+6. NV SILC Code of Ethics, Bylaws and Policy and Procedure Manual

-Ideally, each potential new member will attend SILC and/or SPIL Workgroup Meetings prior to appointment.
+Ideally, each potential new member will attend NV SILC and/or NV SILC Subcommittee Meetings prior to appointment.

-After working closely with the mentor, the mentor will present a recommendation for membership appointment to the Nominating Committee.
+After working closely with the mentor, the mentor will present a recommendation for membership appointment to the Executive Team, if applicable.

-Once approval from the Nominating Committee moves forward, the New Membership packet will be provided, including the new member checklist of training activities.
+Once the Executive Team agrees, there will be an opportunity for a formal introduction at the next planned Council meeting.

-Final Approval of endorsement for membership will be decided at the next SILC Meeting.
+Final Approval of endorsement for membership will be decided at either that meeting or the next SILC Meeting, and endorsement will be provided to the Governor’s Office, along with information to the interested party about where to find the Governor application.

 Policy:

-The assigned mentor, if possible, will forward the application for Council membership to the Chairperson within 10 business days of submission to the Governor’s Office.
+The applicant, if possible, will notify the Chairperson within 10 business days of submission to the Governor’s Office.

-The NV SILC Chairperson will review potential membership applications within 2 weeks of receipt from mentor.
+The Executive Team will review potential memberships within 2 weeks from receiving notice by the mentor.

-The Council shall vote to approve endorsement of membership for only those individuals who meet the required Federal Membership Composition Guidelines for the Council per Article V in the NV SILC Bylaws.
+The Council shall vote to approve endorsement of membership for only those individuals who meet the required Federal Membership Composition Guidelines for the Council per Article V in the NV SILC Bylaws and agree to the NV SILC Code of Ethics.

 Disputes / Conflict of Interest